Our snowshoeing gear list includes everything you need to wear and bring on your next snowshoeing adventure!

 - Trekking poles with snow baskets: splurge on Black Diamond Distance Carbon Z poles (super light and compact – fold into 3 sections), or save on the Yukon Charlie’s Carbon Lite Trekking Poles (I have been using these for 3 years and love them)

 - Backpack: 30-40 L is a good size for adults (to hold extra clothes and emergency gear); for kids, keep packs small.
 Kids shouldn’t carry more than 10% of their body weight since their spines are still developing.
-This Osprey backpack from MEC has all the features you need.
+The Osprey Tempest 40 Backpack from MEC has all the features you need.

 - Toe warmers